Mold and mycotoxins-what’s the story?

 Biological contaminants which thrive in damp indoor environments include gram-negative and positive bacteria, endotoxins (aka lipopolysaccharides, or LPS; cell wall components of gram-negative bacteria), beta-glucans (a diverse group of polysaccharides), hemolysins (exotoxins produced by bacteria capable of destroying cells), inflammagens (irritants that cause inflammation and edema), microbial and non-microbial volatile organic compounds (VOCs), and mold mycotoxins.
 This “mycotoxin mixture” is what triggers the symptoms of CIRS.
 And yes, the mycotoxins (toxins produced by toxic mold species) are the most noxious element, driving the symptoms.

 Hundreds of sub-species of indoor molds/fungi produce by-products called mycotoxins.
 Mycotoxins are microscopic proteins that disperse throughout your body via your lungs and can wreak absolute havoc.
-Some mycotoxins are listed amongst the most toxic substances found in existence.
+Some mycotoxins are listed among the most toxic substances found in existence.
 They are so damaging that they have been used as chemical warfare agents.

 Mycotoxins are so small; they can pass through cell membranes, making it more difficult for your immune system to identify, attack, and remove them.
 For some people (more to come on this), it’s absolutely impossible.
 Therefore, mold illness usually starts with one or two low-level symptoms that increase in number and intensity over the months and even years.
 Years of untreated illness can become suddenly or insidiously debilitating.
 And always remember- dead mold spores and fragments contain mycotoxins, so if you’ve had a remediation company tell you that “there is no more mold here, all clear, no problem”—guess what—there still is an enormous problem.

 Why doesn’t everyone get sick from mold mycotoxins?